 How can you test to see if you have real or fake Turquoise?

-Can the colour be removed: Put some nail polish remover on a cotton bud and wipe this on the crystal.
+Can the colour be removed: Put some nail polish remover on a cotton bud and wipe this on the crystal (in a inconspicuous spot).
 If the cotton bud turns blue, and the crystal now has a paler spot, then you probably have a Howlite crystal that has been dyed blue (see photos above of dyed Howlite).